 What we intuitively know about giving is that the giver is the one with power.
 The one who gives a tangible gift or information is the person who has something the recipient needs or wants.
 So when someone gives us something, we are in a humble and vulnerable position, a place of need.

 This is why many of us are great at giving but terrible at receiving.
-We want to be the one to pay for the groceries, but we want to avoid ever having to be in the position to need it.
+We want to be the one to pay for the groceries, but we hope to avoid ever needing our groceries purchased.

 But we’ve mistaken receiving for taking.
 Taking something from someone is not necessarily empowering.
 Taking is similar to “grabbing” or even “theft”.
 When someone who has less than we do extends an offer or gift to us, it seems so natural to decline.
 After all, we don’t want to put them in a worse position.

 Often, however, a person who may only have a little wants to give to feel that sense of influence in someone else’s life.
 And when we receive something from someone, a gift, advice or inspiration, we are giving value to them.
 We are placing them in a position of influence and power in our lives.

 So what if we stopped feeling guilty when our neighbor on a fixed-income brings us a Christmas gift?

 What if we gave a hearty “Thank you” to the family at church who just applied for welfare but insists on bringing us a meal when we’re sick?